GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

 Existing GPT-based vulnerability detection works~\cite{gpt4_cannot_beat_human, David_Zhou_Qin_Song_Cavallaro_Gervais_2023, Deng_Xia_Peng_Yang_Zhang_2023} identify vulnerabilities by simply feeding GPT with high-level vulnerability descriptions, such as the one provided for the Front Running vulnerability: ``\textit{An attack where an attacker observes pending transactions and creates a new transaction with a higher gas price, enabling it to be processed before the observed transaction.
 This is often done to gain an unfair advantage in decentralized exchanges or other time-sensitive operations.}''~\cite{David_Zhou_Qin_Song_Cavallaro_Gervais_2023}.
 However, these descriptions are condensed from root causes rather than code properties, making it challenging for GPT to directly interpret code-level semantics.

 \textbf{Breaking down vulnerabilities into scenarios and properties.} \name adopts a different approach by breaking down vulnerability types into code-level scenarios and properties.
 Specifically, we use \textit{scenarios} to describe the code functionality under which a logic vulnerability could occur and \textit{properties} to explain the vulnerable code attributes or operations.
 Table~\ref{tab:rule_sum} showcases how we break down ten common logic vulnerability types into scenarios and properties.
 These vulnerability types were selected from a recent study~\cite{zhang_demystifying_2023} on smart contract vulnerabilities that require high-level semantic oracles~\cite{Zhang_2023}.
 The study summarizes six categories of logic vulnerabilities from S1 to S6 (see \mysec\ref{sec:backg}), and we chose ten representative cases from these categories.
-For instance, the Approval Not Cleared vulnerability is from S3, which involves missing state update, and the two wrong order vulnerabilities are from S6, relating to incorrect calculating order.
-In \mysec\ref{sec:discuss}, we discuss how to extend support for more logic vulnerability types.
+For instance, the Approval Not Cleared vulnerability is from S3, which involves missing state update, and the two wrong order vulnerabilities are from S6, relating to incorrect calculating order. \fixme{Note that in this paper, we manually broke down ten vulnerability types to precisely describe their code-level attributes.
+To support more logic vulnerability types in future work, we have figured out a GPT-based approach.
+This approach employs GPT-4 to automatically extract initial scenario and property sentences from past vulnerability reports, validate them using the original vulnerable code, and iteratively regenerate new sentences until a scenario and property sentence pass the original vulnerability validation.
+However, while the generation of scenario and property sentences can be automated, the prompt used for GPT recognition, which we will explain in \mysec\ref{sec:confirming}, must be manually crafted for different types of vulnerabilities.}

+\solvedreview{Who break down the vulnerabilities into scenario and properties?
+The authors must include the mechanism and validation of the same.}

+\solvedreview{There is no insight about how a new vulnerability can be handled, i.e., given the specification of a new vulnerability, how can it be split into Scenario + Property?
+How to validate if a given split into Scenario+Property is correct?
+Is it always possible to perform a split?
+The prompts provided to GPT to extract variables of interest (like the one in Figure 5) also seem to be specialised to a domain.}